|

 Entertainment

-In the Pacifica Theater,
+In the Pacifica

-there were three major production shows.
-Other nights, the stage
+Theater, there were three major production

-hosted comedians, cabaret singers and musicians.
-In lounges,
+singers and musicians.
+In lounges, musical programs

-in Starquest Disco, solo piano in the Schooner
+solo piano in the Schooner and fabulous

-band in the Lobby Bar.
+in the Lobby Bar.

 Days at sea were filled with mostly traditional-style

-diversions -- napkin folding, bingo, cooking demos, and art
+diversions -- napkin folding, bingo, cooking demos,

-time sunning hours.
+band at prime time sunning hours.

-One big disappointment for movie lovers was the ship's in-cabin
+One big disappointment for movie lovers was the ship's

-and cinema selection of flicks, some so old that we saw them
+in-cabin and cinema selection of flicks, some so old

-on cruises last winter.
-Passengers who want to relax privately
+that we saw them on cruises last winter.
+Passengers

-with a more current movie need to go for the pay-per-view option.
+need to go for the pay-per-view option.

 Fitness & Recreation

-Brilliance's Ship
+Brilliance's

-Shape Center & Day Spa offers
+Ship Shape Center & Day

-treadmills, stairmasters, stationary bikes, weight machines,
+Spa offers treadmills, stairmasters, stationary

-and free weights.
-Each day, the fitness director leads workouts
+bikes, weight machines, and free weights.
+Each day,

-geared to a variety of themes, from Pilates and Cardio Ki-Bo
+of themes, from Pilates and Cardio Ki-Bo to abdominals

-pitch after a treatment) offers a variety of services, such
+after a treatment) offers a variety of services, such

-as massage, facials, pedicures, manicures, Rasul (an Arabian
+as massage, facials, pedicures, manicures, Rasul (an

-mud treatment), Ionithermie Algae Detox; and Aroma Stone Therapy.
+Arabian mud treatment), Ionithermie Algae Detox; and

 The Spa's Thermal Suite -- available

-for an unlimited rate of $50 or a daily cost of $15 -- includes
+for an unlimited rate of $50 or a daily cost of $15

-steam and sauna.
+(unisex) aromatherapy-oriented steam and sauna.

-The Country Club has a basketball court, miniature
+The Country Club has a basketball court,

-golf, rock-climbing wall and golf simulator.
+miniature golf, rock-climbing wall and golf simulator.

-The Solarium pool has two whirlpools, along
+The Solarium pool has two whirlpools,

-with comfortable, cushion-topped promenade loungers.
+along with comfortable, cushion-topped promenade loungers.

-A running track snakes around the main pool area; seven times
+A running track snakes around the main pool area; seven

-during peak sunning hours.
-Passengers may want to time their
+gets congested during peak sunning hours.
+Passengers

-run or walk early or late in the day.
+may want to time their run or walk early or late in

 Public Areas

-The 7-deck high atrium which
+The 7-deck high atrium

-center.
-In the evenings, there was always music in the Lobby
+in the ship's center.
+In the evenings, there was always

-Bar that drifted along the common areas.
-The Champagne
+along the common areas.
+The Champagne Bar

-Bar is a wonderful spot during the daytime and at sunset.
+is a wonderful spot during the daytime and at sunset.

 Latte-Tudes offers specialty coffees, and the Casino